Prepare your website for Black Friday! (2023 Edition)

 This means you should be getting your website ready now for this major shopping season! !
 Note that in 2023, Black Friday falls on November 24, and Cyber Monday falls on November 27.
 (Depending on your industry, promotions may start weeks earlier and/or last until a few days later.)

-What should you do to ensure your online promotions make a maximum impact?
-Whether you’ve been perfecting your Black Friday marketing for years or it’s your first time, this guide will help establish a strategy on what to do and how to do it.
+So what should you do to ensure your online promotions make a maximum impact?
+Whether you’ve been working on your Black Friday marketing for years or it’s your first time, this guide will help establish a solid promotional strategy outlining exactly what to do and how to do it!
+(You’re welcome).

 For Black Friday, you’ll need to clearly identify:

 - Which products or services you’re going to promote

 - What price points you’ll be selling at

 You may already have an idea of what you want to put on sale during Black Friday, but a little research never hurts.
 Start early.
 Getting it right takes time.
 Here are some tips on how to narrow down your options and how to create the most effective promotions.

 As a business operating online, you likely offer a variety of services or products.
 Among those, one or two likely generate the most revenue.
 On Black Friday, consider making your best sellers the centerpiece of your online campaign to maximize interest and drive sales.
 This will increase the likelihood that your website visitors won't leave empty-handed once they've hit your website.